DNs Hijacking

 Also, chances are that they can look to steal your personal information, such as credit card details, bank account numbers, login credentials for any financial service, etc. That is why below are some steps you can take to ensure you remain safe from DNS hijacking:

-Ø Download an anti-virus or anti-malware program so no spyware or any other malware can enter your system
+Ø Use cybersecurity software like Guardio, so no spyware or any other malware can enter your system.

 If your internet service provider is going through any type of DNS hijacking, then you can choose a different DNS service that blocks any attempts for DNS hijacking attacks.